leicesterhackspace/leicester-hackspace-rules/content/guests.md

 open hack nights on Tuesday evenings.
 You can find information about visiting on [our website](https://leicesterhackspace.org.uk).

-Members should not otherwise let non-members they do not into the space.
+Members should not otherwise let non-members they do not know into the space.
 Feel free to challenge people to authenticate with the front door if you don't believe they are a member.
 You are under no obligation to answer the door if the doorbell rings.